jr-uk/SimpleComponentCopy/README.md

 Used to copy Component objects from one GameObject to another in the Unity Editor.
 Essentially a copy paste for components.
 Is functional now, happy for any contributions or feedback.

+Note: It does not copy field and property contents, just creates components of the same type.

 ### Setup
 Open the package manager and click the plus sign and enter the URL below to add the project https://github.com/jr-uk/SimpleComponentCopy.git